The Natal Check – PostNatal Assessment

 Whether you have had a vaginal or Caesarian birth, our postnatal physio checks help to optimise recovery in the postnatal period.
 You may have lots of questions relating to recovery and what you are physically able to do.
 Doing the wrong types of exercise can lead to more harm than good.
-It is recommended to have a check approximately 6 weeks after the birth of your baby, but the check can still be useful later on.

 What happens during a postpartum physio check?